iotJumpway/IoT-JumpWay-Python-MQTT-Clients/README.md

 TechBubble IoT JumpWay Python MQTT Library
 ============================================

+TechBubble Tecnologies Internet of Things (IoT) JumpWay is a web platform that allows anyone to connect IoT devices such as Raspberry Pi, Intel Galileo, Arduino, ESP8266 and even phones,PCs, Macs and laptops to the Internet of Things.
+The various IoT JumpWay libraries and samples allow you to connect devices and sensors to the IoT JumpWay and control/monitor sensors/actuators and data to and from the devices.

-Python MQTT library that allows developers to communicate with the TechBubble IoT JumpWay MQTT Broker.
+The  Python MQTT library allows developers to communicate with the TechBubble IoT JumpWay MQTT Broker and provides a number of device and applications examples.

 Platform <https://iot.techbubbletechnologies.com>.